 Unsteady and hesitant, it was easy enough to fall back on what was familiar, constructing songs that wouldn’t sound out of place with Curtis on vocals.
 Sumner, as did Hook on a pair of tracks, tried honorably to replicate their prior singer’s forlorn mannerisms on the debut Movement in 1981.
 “Dreams Never End” was a bold title for the lead-off song, while “Denial” seemed to fit as the end track.

 Morale, popularity and determination all came to the forefront on the sophomore effort, Power, Corruption & Lies, proving they weren’t simply leftover talent from Joy Division.
 They incorporated innovative elements which would help shape not only what was heard on radio, but also the music people gravitated towards in clubs worldwide.
 The evolution of the group was stunning, setting the bar for the acts who would follow not as the flavor of the day, but those who had any ambitions of longevity.
 New Order showed how to adjust and subsequently own the trends – never becoming beholden to them.

 Over the decades, the synthpop legends have often incorporated more guitar into their sound, broken up and reunited a few times and weathered through the 2007 departure of Hook to remain relevant and confirm their stature as one of the most influential bands of their genre.
-Click the above gallery to see how we rate these stages of their career.
+Read below to see how we rate these stages of their career.